-During the last month, I had conversations with two different mothers, one with average family resources, and one with significant resources.
-In spite of differences, they had one desire in common.
+During the last month, I had conversations with two different mothers, one with average family resources and one with significant resources.
+In spite of their differences, they had one desire in common.

 Both mothers hope to raise generous children.
 Both mothers have questions about how.

 I’ve heard this concern repeatedly over the years.
 A family with few resources is just as likely as a family with great resources to express this concern and ultimate hope.
 One child or many children, the hope is the same – generous children.